Chicago Marathon Tips (Guide on How to Make It Your Best Race)

 I’m sure that’s how most people feel when they first decide to do something new and challenging.

-So, in this guide, I will tell you everything you need to know about running the Chicago Marathon so you can have some peace of mind.
+So, in this guide, I will give you some tips about running the Chicago Marathon so you can have peace of mind.

 Before you begin the race, there are things that you should do to prepare yourself for it.

 You don’t want to be running into problems during your marathon because you didn’t plan ahead properly.
 So here is what you should do before the race:

 1) Get Your Medical Checkup Done – This is very important.
 If you haven’t had a medical check-up since last year, then make an appointment with your doctor now.

 It’s also important to get any medication you might be taking checked out by your GP or pharmacist.

 2) Make Sure That You Have All Of Your Gear Ready – You may think that you won’t need anything special to wear but you would be surprised at just how many different types of clothing you will need.

 For example, you will need a hat, gloves, socks, shorts, tights, shoes, and for after, a jacket, a watch, a phone charger, a money belt, etc.

 3) Book A Hotel Room – If you are planning on staying overnight near the course, book a hotel room as soon as possible.